 As a result, land prices in these locations are expected to rise by 8-10% year over year.
 The ready-built factory market and industrial property investment are expected to remain busy, with around 332,000 square meters of new factories on the market by the end of 2021 in Hai Phong and Bac Ninh.

 Industrial property investment will be a highlight in Vietnam because prices and rents in the South have continued to rise.
 Industrial land, in particular, remains the hottest area for new manufacturers or to satisfy the rising demands of current manufacturers, which is supported by Vietnam’s enormous manufacturing potential.

-As a result, most industrial park developers in the South have maintained a significant growth in land prices, which hit a record high of 111 USD/m2/lease term in the first quarter of this year, up 8.1 percent year on year.
+As a result, most industrial park developers in the South have maintained significant growth in land prices, which hit a record high of 111 USD/m2/lease term in the first quarter of this year, up 8.1 percent year on year.
 222. Meanwhile, ready-built factory rents in the region were $4.50/m2/month, up 3.1 percent year on year due to strong demand from small and medium-sized businesses looking to increase output.

-The land lease deals that last year for industrial real estate in Vietnam are still very promising and are being watched by major manufacturers, although the pandemic still poses risks to the market.
+The land lease deals that were signed last year for industrial real estate in Vietnam are still very promising and are being watched by major manufacturers, although the pandemic still poses risks to the market.

 Maintaining good growth momentum, both industrial land and ready-built factories recorded high occupancy rates, reaching nearly 86% and 82%, up 60 percentage points and 76 percentage points compared to the fourth quarter of 2020.

 Industrial property investment will continue to be in the Spotlight Moving Forward